mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 11 December 2025 or as the situation changes

 - Flood alert: River Severn in Gloucestershire
 - River levels remain high due to recent rainfall, flooding may continue over the next few days.